We’ve had the Good Guys, but now it’s time for Part II of my current Middle-earth infatuation – my Evil force, the Fell Kingdom of Angmar.

 That’s 1000pts+ of Angmar, smooshed up into a single LP record mailer (they make terrific surfaces to prime on).
 While this isn’t the last you’ve seen from this faction1, this will be my army going forward for now while I return to High Elves for a bit of work on characters and some other bits and pieces2.

-For this army, I didn’t particularly have any notions of a specific ‘colour scheme’, really.
+For this army, I didn’t have any particular notions of a specific ‘colour scheme’.
 To me, Orcs have always been somewhat individualistic and a little bit of a rabble – perhaps less true of the Moria Goblins or Morannan Orcs from the Battle of Pellanor Fields, but it certainly seemed the case with most of the Orcs in the movies that there’s wasn’t a lot of rhyme or reason to either their outfits, or indeed their very flesh.
 With that in mind, I knew that I wanted my Orcs to all look subtly different and varied, but they still needed to have something to really tie them together as an army.
 Another less pressing concern was that Mordor Orcs are a fairly ubiquitous kit for the Evil faction, and I wanted some flexibility with them to field them as Angmar or repurpose them for a Barad-Dur Last Alliance list with Sauron, or even use them to bulk up numbers in a Mordor list.

 When I finally settled on Angmar as my priority faction3, I tried to factor in a few other considerations – how the spirits and spectres would fit into the list, how the Cave (or Hill) Trolls would fit into things and the nature of the land of the Kingdom of Angmar – what that meant for basing and theme.
 In the end, I drew a little bit of inspiration from my time playing The Lord of the Rings Online and a little bit of inspiration from Battle for Middle-earth II.
 Alongside the fluff for Buhrdur and the Hill Trolls, I pictured my army as a marauding horde of Orcs and Trolls, roaming the gloomy, chilly hills and munro’s of Angmar – a muted, dead place with the only flickers of colour coming from the ghostly apparitions of my spirits.

-Having come from several sources with a variety of different basing styles, they all had one thing in common – not a single miniature had their very pronounced mould lines shaved off.
-The first step thus was to take my trusty X-Acto blade and shave the flash from all 46 of them.
+While these minis had come from several sources with a variety of different basing styles, they all had one thing in common – not a single miniature had their very pronounced mould lines shaved off.
+The first step thus was to take my trusty X-Acto blade and shave off the flash from all 46 of them.
 Once this was finished, I used Vallejo brush-on primer to cover up the now exposed plastic, and went through all of the miniatures making improvements here and there – I wanted these models to look muted and dingy and depressing to a degree, so I had a much softer hand in highlighting these than my usual style.
 Black cloth was given a dark grey (Vallejo Sombre Grey mostly, Mechanicus Standard Grey in other cases) edge highlight in places while brown would have some subtle layering to bring a little more texture to the leathers.
 Faces were drybrushed with the closest approximated colour match to give them a little more depth.
 I made a bit of a point of completely repainting the banner – the surface was just textured enough to be interesting without being too difficult to paint on, so I decided to have a go at free hand painting a symbol of the Witch King, using the ‘Angmar’ page in the new Armies of Lord of the Rings book as my guide.
 I’m pretty pleased with how well it came out as a first attempt, and I’m definitely considering making more of a conscious effort to improve my free-hand painting in the future – it’s a lot more do-able than I originally considered it as long as you have some sort of reference image.

 By the end, I had a grim horde of 46 Mordor Orcs painted to a level that I was content to game with, clear of mould lines and other unsightly blemishes.
 By the time I unified all of their bases, they really felt like I had made them my own – and it only really took one Saturday to get through them all.